bvssvni/blender-bge-scripts/README.md

 Notice that we use 'return' instead of putting the rest of the code in an if-block.
 This is to save us from an extra level of indention.
 The code is easier to read if you use 'return' statements as early as possible for interruption.

+Add an empty line after each if-block or for-block unless you are stacking if-blocks on top of each other.
+This is not strictly required, but it makes the code much easier to read.

 ###Game Properties